cletusigwe/vjeux_arbiter/README.md

 npm run dev
 ```

+**Make sure nginx is running as a service and then visit https://vjeuxarbiter.com on your browser**

 \*\*\* am thinking that it would be more organised to store submission videos for each challenge in the challenge's repo instead of in a different seperate repo.